-Whenever a major seminar, festival, concert, conference, convention or other public event is underway, issues arise surrounding the management of the events.
+Whenever a major seminar, festival, concert, conference, convention or other public event is underway, issues arise surrounding its management.
 Event management is an overarching term referring to the techniques and actions used in the research, planning, preparation and execution of an event.
-There are event management teams and individual event managers that oversee these events from start to finish, ensuring that the event runs smoothly and has as few setbacks as possible.
+There are event management teams and individual event managers that oversee these events from start to finish, ensuring that the event runs smoothly and has no setbacks.

 My time at Intergage has given me the opportunity to help plan events and even run a seminar from start to finish.
 Of course I received a lot of support, who wouldn’t want help?

-The next step was to ask ourselves questions like:
+The next step was to ask ourselves questions such as:

 - What is the aim of the seminar?